Western Chimpanzee, Pan troglodytes verus

 Behavior and Lifestyle

-The differences between subspecies of chimpanzees can be most clearly seen in their behaviors, and the Western chimpanzees is incredibly unique in this regard.
+The differences between subspecies of chimpanzees can be most clearly seen in their behaviors, and Western chimpanzees are incredibly unique in this regard.
 In addition to hunting with spears and eating more insects, Western chimpanzees have also been observed predicting the movement of forest fires, using water to cool down on hot days, and regularly gathering in caves to socialize and sleep.
 While Western chimpanzees—like other chimpanzees—are diurnal (active during daylight hours), they have also been observed hunting at night.
 No other subspecies of chimp has been observed taking part in these behaviors.
 One can attribute the number of unique behaviors to their unique habitat, as Western chimpanzees are the only chimps that live in savanna woodlands.
 It follows that a unique environment would be met with unique adaptations.

 It should be noted that differences between chimpanzee behavior may not be due to subspecies differences, but rather cultural ones.
 Chimps learn most of their behavior from adults when they are young (research suggests that older chimps are often unable or unwilling to learn new behaviors).
 Because of this, we can see marked behavioral differences not just among different subspecies, but among different groups of the same subspecies.
 How one Western chimpanzee collects ants can be completely different from a Western chimpanzee only a few miles away.